fabioprev/MRI-Classifier/README.md

 use the software, but a specific guide for each software package can be found in the README.md file contained in the root directory of the software package.

+Mandatory steps only for ADNI and OASIS data sets:

   1. We first need to organize the data set we want to use based on the patient's categories (i.e., AD, CN, LMCI, MCI).
 In order to do so, we have to type the following command:

         - cd \<DatasetOrganizer-root\>/bin
         - ./DatasetOrganizer -d \<directory-root\>

   2. Afterwards, we have to extract the MRI patient brain scans from the data we organized.
 We therefore use the ImageExtractor software package to do this task.
      The code has been developed by using Matlab R2012b but the code should be compatible also with newer Matlab versions.
 Open Matlab and import the ImageExtractor software package.
 Then type the following command:

         - imageExtractor(\<dataset-name\>,\<dataset-path\>) - e.g., imageExtractor('adni','/home/fabio/IASI-CNR/Datasets/ADNI/')

 3. Now we are ready to extract ORB features from the patient MRI scans and to generate the CSV files for the classifier algorithm.
 Remember to set the correct parameters of the